MicrosoftDocs/azure-dev-docs/articles/intro/includes/redeploy-procedure-py-chat.md

     azd env new <name>
     ```

-1. To run the script to set the load balancer environment variables, sign in to the Azure CLI (AZ).
+1. To run [the bash script](https://github.com/Azure-Samples/azure-search-openai-demo/blob/main/scripts/load-balance-aca-setup.sh) to set the load balancer environment variables, sign in to the Azure CLI (AZ).

     ```bash
     az login --use-device-code